 MYANMAR ECO TOURISM

-HLAW GA PARK
+HLAW GAR PARK

 The Wildlife Parks and Sanctuaries are Alaungdaw Kathapa National Park,

 Popa Mountain Park, Hlawga Wildlife Park, Shwe-settaw Wildlife Sanctuary,

 Inlay Bird's Sanctuary, Mohingyi and Sein Ye Forest Camp.